genevaers/Community/THIRD_PARTY.md

 --> #Commercial
 ---->https://www.ibm.com/us-en/marketplace/high-level-assembler-and-toolkit-feature

-# z/OS Build Process Tooliing
+# z/OS Build Process Tooling

 The z/OS Performance Engine requires IBM z/OS operating system.
 - CPU: Requires a minimum of 1 CPU.
 For parallel processing access to more than one CPU is required.
-- Memory: 1 GB minimum.
+- Memory: 1 GB minimum, independent of the data you will process with it.
 - Disk: 1 GB for the system, independent of the data you will process with it.

 ## Minimum Required Tools
-To build the SAFR product on z/OS requires:
+To build the GenevaERS product on z/OS requires:

 1. High Level Assembler (HLASM) V1R6M0, normally present on a z/OS system, whilst not part of z/OS it is a non chargeable product.